-EDTR 267 - Our Mississippi Educational Guide
+EDTR267 - Our Mississippi Educational Guide

 Discusses the Mississippi River as a vital natural resource and provides innovative and creative ways to teach fifth and sixth grade students about the river and its surrounding areas.
 Each workshop provides formal and nonformal educators with a comprehensive overview of Our Mississippi as well as practical, training in its implementation.
-Group discussion and hands-on practice will provide educators with the background information and experience they will need to integrate interdisciplinary Our Mississippi educational activities into their existing programs.
-Participants will receive the Our Mississippi Educational Activities guide and all materials needed during the workshop will be provided.
+Group discussion and hands on practice will provide educators with the background information and experience they will need to integrate interdisciplinary Our Mississippi educational activities into their existing programs.
+Participants will receive the Our Mississippi Educational Activities gui de and all materials needed during the workshop will be provided.
 Emphasis will also be placed on active, experiential, inquiry-based learning and real-world problem solving.
-The amount of credit awarded shall be one half credit hour.
+The amount of credit awarded shall be one half credithour.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 0.5 credit hours - 0.5 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 0.5 credit hour: 0.5 hour lecture, 0 hours lab)

-EDTR 268 - Learner Centered Instruction
+EDTR268 - Learner Centered Instruction

 Defines and presents active learning instructional strategies and discusses why active learning strategies are instructionally important to maximize student learning.
 Converging evidence from multiple research and practice sources indicates that listening to a classroom lecture is not an especially effective way to promote deep and lasting student learning.
 Commonly mentioned obstacles to using active learning instructional strategies will be discussed along with strategies to overcome these obstacles.
-Acknowledging that trying any new instructional approache ntails some risk, faculty will learn how to use some low risk active learning instructional approaches as well as some high risk active learning instructional approaches.
+Acknowledging that trying any new instructional approach entails some risk, faculty will learn how to use some low risk active learning instructional approaches as well as some high risk active learning instructional approaches.
 After the initial workshop, faculty will be challenged to engage in brief, low-risk and high-impact activities that students can complete before the follow-up workshop.
 This course is repeatable three times.
 The amount of credit awarded shall be one credit hour each time the student successfully completes the course up to a maximum of four credit hours.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 1 credit hour: 1 hour lecture, 0 hours lab)

-EDTR 269 - Professional Learning Communities

-Introduces the fundamental concepts of a Professional Learning Community as an approach to continuously improve instruction and student performance.
-Evidence from schools as well as the research community points to these structures and practices as making an immediate improvement in student achievement.
+$\textbf{EDTR269 - Professional Learning Communities}\\ Introduces the fundamental concepts of a Professional Learning Community as an approach to continuously improve instruction and student performance.
+Evidence from$ schools as well as the research community points to these structures and practices as making an immediate improvement in student achievement.
 The structure starts with a group of teachers who meet regularly as a team to identify essential and valued student learning, develop common formative assessments, analyze current levels of student achievement, set achievement goals, and then share and create lessons and strategies to improve upon those levels.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 2 credit hours - 2 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 2 credit hours: 2 hours lecture, 0 hours lab)

-EDTR 270 - Water Education for Teachers
+EDTR270 - Water Education for Teachers

 Increases educator knowledge about aquatic issues and education techniques through the instruction and use of an interdisciplinary educational resource guide.
 Each workshop provides formal and nonformal educators with access to and instruction of the Project WET (Water Education for Teachers) Curriculum.
-Group discussion, peer-teaching activities, and hands-on practice will provide educators with the tools to incorporate water education into their programs.
+Group discussion, peerteaching activities, and hands-on practice will provide educators with the tools to incorporate water education into their programs.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 0.5 credit hours - 0.5 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 0.5 credit hour: 0.5 hour lecture, 0 hours lab)

-EDTR 271 - Stream Monitoring and Water Quality
+EDTR271 - Stream Monitoring and Water Quality